 The CAMRAS volunteers maintain the telescope and develop all kinds of usage programs, equipment and software.
 They also provide educational activities for youth and public activities such as open days and guided tours including a demonstration.

 The amateur astronomers can experiment with the very sensitive antenna and capture radio waves from the sun, pulsars and other radio sources in the universe.
 They can also map the hydrogen gas in the Milky Way and nearby galaxies.

-With the telescope the radio amateurs make contact with other radio amateurs around the world via the Moon or satellites.
+With the telescope, the radio amateurs can make contact with other radio amateurs around the world via the Moon or satellites.

 A very different activity is the participation of CAMRAS in the SETI research, the search for extraterrestrial intelligence.